 Bishop is a town of approximately 4,000 and hosts the Bishop Mule Days festival each Memorial Day Weekend.
-Bishop is known as the Mule Capitol of the world.
+Bishop is known as the Mule Capital of the world.
 Rock climbing in the area is a popular activity, as well.

 Big Pine is also part of the Owens Valley collection of towns.
 It has a population of approximately 1,750.
 It is located just west of the Owens River.
 Big Pine Creek offers hiking trails, fishing, and rock climbing.

 Independence is the other town that makes up the Owen Valley area.
 Independence is 41 miles southeast of Bishop.
-It is the half way mark between Death Valley and Yosemite National Park.
+It is the halfway mark between Death Valley and Yosemite National Park.

-While traveling Highway 395 in the Owens Valley no trip would be complete without stopping at the Alabama Hills.
+While traveling Highway 395 in the Owens Valley, no trip would be complete without stopping at the Alabama Hills.

 Getting To Manzanar Historic Site

-Planning a day or two in this history-rich area of California will leave you filled with awe at the Owens Valley’s natural beauty, the assorted historical events and the relaxed pace of life, here.
+Planning a day or two in this history-rich area of California will leave you filled with awe at the Owens Valley’s natural beauty, the assorted historical events, and the relaxed pace of life here.

 Manzanar is located on the west side of U.S. Highway 395, 9 miles north of Lone Pine, California, and 6 miles south of Independence, California.
 Website.